c4cs/c4cs.github.io/_commands/basics/printf.md

 #### Break it down

-* This command takes advantage of the ability for 'printf' to use whitespace by adding tabs into the output using \t to add tabs and a newline at the end
+* This command takes advantage of the ability for `printf` to use whitespace by adding tabs into the output using \t to add tabs and a newline at the end

-* This command also demonstrates how to add characters to strings that would normally give a command to 'printf'.
-Quotations usually specify what is meant to be fed into 'printf', but using \\" allows an actual double quote to be inserted into the string.
+* This command also demonstrates how to add characters to strings that would normally give a command to `printf`.
+Quotations usually specify what is meant to be fed into `printf`, but using \\" allows an actual double quote to be inserted into the string.

 ~~~ bash
 $ printf "put a number here: %d and a different one here: %d\n" 21 45